lyw8120/picker/README.md

 # mrcFloat2Char
 It is useful when you just want to check the image with proper contrast since it reduces the size of image.
+#mrcInfo
+mrc file header information will be printed by this program.
+#mrc4MLmask
+It would generate the mask file which also is a mrc format work with Picker.
+#helixSymCal
+A helical symmetry calculator after you know the information of the basic vectors.